 Local authorities have the power to deal with complaints about high hedges, under Part 8 of the Anti-Social Behaviour Act 2003.
 However, a complaint can only be made when all other avenues for resolving the hedge dispute have been exhausted between the complainant and the hedge owner.

-Before making a complaint please view our guide High hedges: Complaining to the council (pdf, 394kb)
+Before making a complaint please view our guide High hedges: Complaining to the council (PDF, 394KB)

 Role of the local authority